rspillman/my-portfolio/README.md

 # Russ Spillman's portfolio
 This is my professional portfolio.
-It uses Aws and ReactJS.
+It uses AWS and ReactJS.

 #Technologies Used
+Atom
 Brew
 Git & GitHub
 ssh